Computers are like robots. They are good at doing things over and over and over and over again.

 Let's unpack this:

-means this is the end of what I want you to doputs
+3.times do means what it sounds like: "do this three times"end means this is the end of what I want you to doputs means "show this on the terminal"Remember this poem?

 1 potato